 This isn’t to say that places can’t suffer the effects of overtourism, it is simply to hopefully remind people that there are those of us that are never talked about, constantly ignored, and still suffering.
 I don’t want you to never talk about things that are important to you, but simply to diversify the conversation.

-Celebreate the good parts of what globalization has done.
+Celebrate the good parts of what globalization has done.
 The money it has brought in and the new people who have been exposed to your landscape.
 But please realize some of us have it much worse and consider including Florida when you champion the landscape and discuss a wanderbabe stepping out of the trail for a photo.
+Consider Ecotourism in Florida and how you can travel ethically.
 I know it isn’t as glamourous as some of the fancier landscapes, but that doesn’t make our ecosystem any less important.